Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

 (Here $A\subset\subset \R^d$ means that $A$ is a bounded set in $\R^d$.)
-In general, when $\beta$ is H\"older-continuous, $\lambda_2(\beta)$ coincides with the so-called {\it generalized principal eigenvalue} of $L+\beta$ defined in \cite{Pinsky:1995} .
+In particular, $\lambda_2(0)$ is the `rate of escape from compacts' for the diffusion $\xi$.
+In general, when $\beta$ is H\"older-continuous, $\lambda_2(\beta)$ coincides with the so-called {\it generalized principal eigenvalue} of $L+\beta$ defined in \cite{Pinsky:1995}.
 In our symmetric setting however, for such a $\beta$, the situation is even simpler: $\lambda_2(\beta)$ is the {\it supremum of the $L^2$-spectrum} for the self-adjoint realization of the symmetric operator $L+\beta$ on $\R^d$, obtained via the Friedrichs extension theorem.
-(See Chapter 4, and especially Proposition 10.1 in \cite{Pinsky:1995} for more explanation).
+(See \cite[Chap.
+4]{Pinsky:1995}, especially Proposition 4.10.1 there, for more explanation). \end{remark}